Cyberlorians/Articles/LRflow.md

 - **Single Logic App** — minimal moving parts, easy to audit.
 - **Single tag, single workflow** — operators only need to remember one thing.
-- **Recurrence-only trigger today**; the Logic App can also be invoked directly by Defender XDR or Sentinel playbooks when the customer is ready to remove the polling loop.
+- **Recurrence every 15 minutes by default** — balances responsiveness with cost.
+Recommended alternative for low-volume environments: leave recurrence disabled and run the Logic App manually (portal **Run Trigger** or API call) when a device is tagged.
+The Logic App can also be invoked directly by another Logic App, Defender XDR, or Sentinel playbook.
 - **Concurrency = 1** prevents overlapping Live Response sessions on the same device (Defender allows only one active LR session per host).
 - **Auto-detag after success** turns the tag into a queue: present = "collect